Thursday, January 31, 2019

 Now I write short stories and novels.
 I’d like to think my writing has matured a bit since those first sincere, pathetic efforts, but I find I’m still learning every day.
 The more I learn about the written word, the more I realize I don’t know.

 My publisher insists I’m a professional author because I get paid for writing.
-But even after publishing three novels, I sometimes feel like a novice.
+But even after publishing three novels, I sometimes feel like a novice, an imposter.
 Had I known I would one day become an author, I would have spent more of my youth digesting the works of great writers instead of spilling my childish guts on the pages of a teenager’s diary.
 Now I wear a ragged, invisible tee shirt that reads: “So many books; so little time!”
 Tolstoy, Dostoyevsky, Shakespeare (okay, maybe not Shakespeare), Thomas Wolfe, Charles Dickens, Virginia Woolf, and George Eliot all awaited my attention when I was reading the likes of Nancy Drew, The Little Princess, and Black Beauty.

 To write professionally, one must cut off one’s arm and lay the bloodied, open wound before a pride of ravenous lions.
 The act of writing well, as the world’s classic authors would attest, is plain hard work.